pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 [+] psexec successful executed on WORKSTATION-02
 ```

 Lastly, link the WORKSTATION-02 to WORKSTATION-01 with `pivot connect` module.
 The syntax is `pivot connect [COMPUTER] [pipe name]`.
-You are able to read the flag if you have not retrieved the flag in the previous section.
+You can now retrieve the flag if you have not do so in the previous section.

 ```
 05/03/2023 23:22:20 [5pider] Demon » pivot connect WORKSTATION-02 smbpipe